-THE FRANK AND JEAN HUBBARD AWARD FUND-This fund was established through a generous gift from Frank and Jean Hubbard.
-It is for individuals who graduated from North Pocono High School in the top 25% of the class and have financial need.
-It is expected that the recipient will take a minimum of fifteen credits each semester
+THE FRANK AND JEAN HUBBARD AWARD-This fund was established through a generous gift from Frank and Jean Hubbard.
+It is for graduates from North Pocono High School in the top 25% of the class who have financial need.
+It is expected that the recipient will take a minimum of fifteen credits each semester.

-ITT AWARD FUND--The International Telephone and Telegraph Corporation established this award fund to encourage students to pursue academic excellence.
+ITT AWARD-The International Telephone and Telegraph Corporation established this award fund to encourage students to pursue academic excellence.
 The Dean of Admissions annually selects an incoming freshman to receive the award, which is renewable based on academic achievement.

-THE JESUIT COMMUNITY SCHOLARSHIP FUND-Substantial annual gifts from the University of Scranton Jesuit Community have made possible an endowment to provide unrestricted scholarship aid to deserving students.
-Most awards are based on financial need and academic achievement
+THE JESUIT COMMUNITY SCHOLARSHIP-Substantial annual gifts from the University of Scranton Jesuit Community have made possible an endowment to provide unrestricted scholarship aid to deserving students.
+Most awards are based on financial need and academic achievement.

-THE JETHRO SCHOLARSHIP--Funded with an endowment established by a University of Scranton faculty member, Dr. Everett R. Brown, the grant is awarded to a freshman Management, Marketing or Economics/Finance major who demonstrates that he or she has earned a significant amount of total college expenses.
+THE JETHRO SCHOLARSHIP-Established by a University of Scranton faculty member, Dr. Everett R. Brown, the grant is awarded to a freshman Management, Marketing or Economics/Finance major who demonstrates he or she has earned a significant amount of total college expenses.
 It is not dependent upon financial status of parents, nor high school grades.
-The grant may be repeated throughout the period of undergraduate study, as long as the recipient maintains a grade point average of 3.00 or better
+Available for four years, as long as the recipient maintains a grade point average of 3.00 or better.

-B. CARL JONES MEMORIAL AWARD FUND-This fund was established in 1988 by family, friends and colleagues of the late B. Carl Jones, a University trustee and benefactor.
+B. CARL JONES MEMORIAL AWARD-This fund was established in 1988 by family, friends and colleagues of the late B. Carl Jones, a University trustee and benefactor.
 The fund provides financial assistance, based on need, to students from Lackawanna County who are enrolled in the School of Management.

-THE FRANCIS J. KEARNEY AWARD FUND-A 1977 gift from a retired pharmacist, followed by a bequest in 1979, made possible this award fund to assist deserving students in need of financial aid.
+THE FRANCIS J. KEARNEY AWARD-A 1977 gift from a retired pharmacist, followed by a bequest in 1979, made possible this award fund to assist deserving students in need of financial aid.

 KOCH-CONLEY AMERICAN LEGION AWARD-Established in 1985 by agreement with the American Legion, these awards are provided on the basis of academic achievement and financial need.
-First preference for these awards is given to sons, daughters, nieces, nephews and grandchildren of the members of the Koch-Conley American Legion Post 121.
-Thereafter, similar family members of other Pennsylvania American Legion Post members may be considered
+First preference is given to family members and grandchildren of the members of the Koch-Conley American Legion Post 121.
+Thereafter, family members of other Pennsylvania American Legion Post members may be considered.

-REV. STEPHEN A. KOLLAR MEMORIAL AWARD FUND-A fund was established in 1977 in accordance with directions set forth in the Will of the late pastor of Holy Family Church, North Washington Ave. at Gibson St., in Scranton.
-A maximum of \$500 per year is made available to each recipient.
-Applications must be considered in the following priority: 1) kinship to the deceased, the Rev. Stephen Kollar; 2) members of the Holy Family Parish Congregation of Scranton for a minimum of three years prior to filing the application.
-In the event that there are no eligible candidates in categories (1) and (2), other needy students may be considered
+REV. STEPHEN A. KOLLAR MEMORIAL AWARD-Established in 1977 from the Will of the late pastor of Holy Family Church, Scranton, PA.
+Applications must be considered in the following priority: 1) kinship to Rev. Stephen Kollar; 2) members of the Holy Family Church for a minimum of three years prior to filing the application.
+In the event that there are no eligible candidates in these categories, other needy students may be considered.

-THE MARY R. WALSH KRAHE AWARD-This award was established in 1987 by Mary R. Walsh Krahe to honor the memory of her brothers, Nicholas E. Walsh and William E. Walsh, and the Walsh family of Old Forge, PA.
-Funds from the endowment are used to provide support to a student from Lackawanna County.
-First preference will be given to students who attended Old Forge High School.
+THE MARY R. WALSH KRAHE AWARD-Established in 1987 by Mary R. Walsh Krahe in memory of her brothers, Nicholas E. Walsh and William E. Walsh, and the Walsh family of Old Forge, PA.
+Funds provide support to a student from Lackawanna County with preference given to students who attended Old Forge High School.

-KUEHNER AWARD FUND--This fund was established by Carl, class of '62, and Joanne Kuehner of Naples, Florida in 1985.
+KUEHNER AWARD-This fund was established by Carl, class of '62, and Joanne Kuehner of Naples, Florida in 1985.
 Income from this fund provides financial assistance to needy students from single parent families in Lackawanna County.

-JOSEPH F. AND ROBERT G. LAVIS AWARD FUND-In 1990 a gift was made to the University through the estate of Robert G. Lavis, a Scranton businessman.
-Income from this fund is used to help students by providing a full four year award once every four years, to an incoming freshman.
-This award also provides funds to help junior and senior students (who have experienced a reduction in their ability to meet educational expenses.)
-All requests for this aid will be directed to the Office of Financial Aid.
+JOSEPH F. AND ROBERT G. LAVIS AWARD-In 1990 a gift was made to the University through the estate of Robert G. Lavis, a Scranton businessman.
+Income from this fund provides a full four year award to an incoming freshman.
+This award also helps junior and senior students (who have a reduction in their ability to meet educational expenses).

-EDWARD P. LEAHY AWARD FUND-An endowed fund established in 1989 by Edward R. Leahy, Esq., in honor of his late uncle provides aid to needy students
+EDWARD P. LEAHY AWARD-An endowed fund established in 1989 by Edward R. Leahy, Esq., in honor of his late uncle provides aid to needy students.